sdiehl/wiwinwlh/tutorial.md

 It's not obvious which extensions are the most common but it's fairly safe to say that these extensions are benign and are safely used extensively:

-* NoMonomorphismRestriction
+* OverloadedStrings
 * FlexibleContexts
 * FlexibleInstances
 * GeneralizedNewtypeDeriving
+* TypeSynonymInstances
+* MultiParamTypeClasses
+* FunctionalDependencies
+* NoMonomorphismRestriction
 * GADTs
-* FunctionalDependencies
-* OverloadedStrings
-* TypeSynonymInstances
 * BangPatterns
 * DeriveGeneric
-* DeriveDataTypeable
 * ScopedTypeVariables

 The Dangerous